romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 Just replace `zephyrproject` with your toolchain version (ex:`v2.6.0`) (Not recommended if you have a zephyrproject install)

+If you are interested by the NCS version.
+It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/NCS_UART_DFU.md)

 With the global requirements, you should add the following:

 - Go + MCUmgr ([Go Install](https://go.dev/doc/install) + [MCUmgr from Zephyr](https://docs.zephyrproject.org/latest/services/device_mgmt/mcumgr.html))